diegoceccarelli/jdbm-test/readme.md

 :(

 ## Test ##
-if you want to test download the [titles](http://www.di.unipi.it/~ceccarel/enwiki-pages-titles.tsv.gz) in ''src/test/resources''.
+if you want to test please download the [titles](http://www.di.unipi.it/~ceccarel/enwiki-pages-titles.tsv.gz), and put them in
+''src/test/resources''.

 ## JDBM 2.4 ##